Code4YourFuture/PlanetaryDashboard/README.md

 # 🌌 Planetary Dashboard with Angular 🚀

-Welcome to the Planetary Dashboard project!
+Welcome to the Planetary Dashboard project from Coding Your Career!
 A beginner-friendly voyage into the depths of Angular development.
 If you've ever dreamt of exploring the solar system through code, you're in the right place.

 ## Overview